Good mental wellbeing is as important as good physical health. This is as true for children and young people as it is for everyone else.

 Exploring why some young people are rejected for services after a referral

-The Scottish Government is working with SAMH to review the reasons why some children and young people are rejected for mental health services after a referral - and take action on the findings.
+The Scottish Government has worked with Scottish Association for Mental Health (SAMH) to review the reasons why some children and young people are rejected for mental health services after a referral.

 - Scotland’s mental health strategy: what you need to know